esm7/obsidian-vimrc-support/README.md

 Commands that fail don't generate any visible error for now.

+## Important Tip

+Before adding commands to your Vimrc file, you should try them in Obsidian's normal mode to make sure they work as expected.
+CodeMirror's Vim mode has some limitations and bugs and not all commands will work like you'd expect.
+In some cases you can find workarounds by experimenting, and the easiest way to do that is by trying interactively rather than via the Vimrc file.

 ## Installation

 In the Obsidian.md settings under "Third-party plugin", turn off Safe mode, then browse to this plugin.